,

 A lower proportion of Wiltshire pupils in the All Black Pupil major ethnic monitoring category achieved a Higher Standard in the Reading, Writing and Maths assessments compared with White British pupils.
 Pupils in the All Black Pupil were 3.7 less likely to have achieved the Higher Standard compared to White British Pupils.

-When and as appropriate [name of school] works closely with the LA to implement proven strategies to raise attainment during the primary school years.
+When and as appropriate we work closely with the LA to implement proven strategies to raise attainment during the primary school years.

 At Hullavington;